German Studies

 Course Level: Undergraduate Lower-Level

 Description: This course provides credit for students who have successfully completed approved examinations, such as Advanced Placement exams.
 This credit counts toward the total credit hours required for graduation.
-Mutually Exclusive: Credit cannot be earned for GERM 222 and GERM 141.
+Mutually Exclusive: Cannot register for GERM 222 if student has credit for GERM 141.

 GERM 238 - SPECIAL TOPICS